sbjos/shopsmart_product-service/README.md

 # Product Service

-This is a microservice of Shop Smart application responsible for product services.
+This is a microservice of Shopsmart application responsible for product services.